shimspedy/sengov/content/states/new-york/phil-ramos/_index.md

 seo_title: "contact Representative Phil Ramos"
 subheader:
      greeting: Contact Representative Phil Ramos
-     description: Philip Ramos, often known as Phil Ramos, was born on April 6, 1956, in The Bronx, New York.
-His family moved to Brentwood in 1957 when he was an infant, making them one of the first Hispanic families to settle in Brentwood.
-For over 60 years, Ramos has lived in Brentwood and served his community in various capacities.
+     description: Philip Ramos, born on April 6, 1956, is a member of the Democratic Party and an American politician serving in the New York State Assembly, representing District 6.
+He assumed office in 2003.
 description: Contact Representative Phil Ramos of New York.
 Contact information for Phil Ramos includes email address, phone number, and mailing address.
 image: phil-ramos.jpeg
 video: